elifesciences-publications/Bhatia_et_al_2019/README.md

 ```

 in succession, after required packages are installed (see below), and the 'project_path'
-variable has been updated to fit with your installation.
+variable has been updated (at the top of each script) to fit with your installation.
 Note that the deconvolution
 uses large amounts of RAM, which might prove troublesome for small-scale desktop computers.

 ## Folders